Edgar-Donk/edgar-donk.github.io/README.md

 to view how various themes tackled that problem.
 Some widgets can operate with a bare minimum of states, others may require quite a few, but don't forget that some themes use the common settings to help without the need for additional images.

+Say we look at the combobox, it may seem problematic to alter this too much - after all we need to have a drop down list - so let's think about using the images from radiance.